Resurrecting an ancient Egyptian tomb

 Already, three Egyptians have been trained to use the scanners.
 The first was a young Egyptian Egyptologist, Aliaa Ismail, and she trained her two colleagues.
 The intention is to build up a local team of 10: five men, five women.

-Lowe remains keen to share Factum Arte's expertise.
+Lowe remains keen to share Factum Foundation's expertise.
 He speaks of the urgency of recording all the ancient sites throughout the Middle East.
 "A real imperative," he says, "given the increased instability."

 Lowe is set on raising 10 million euros ($11.6 million) for an international training program over the next five years.
 He says that he's already found willing collaborators in Mosul, Aleppo and Amman, as well as in Afghanistan and Dagestan, Russia.

-For the Antikenmuseum Basel show, Factum Arte also created a replica of Seti's sarcophagus.
+For the Antikenmuseum Basel show, Factum Foundation also created a replica of Seti's sarcophagus.
 You can walk around it, take a closeup look, as I did.

 But just as enlightening is their virtual reality version.
 Here you can see it in all its wondrous semi-translucent detail: hundreds of tiny figures subtly carved into the alabaster.
 There was also something you can't easily see in the flesh: a ghostly etching of the sky goddess Nut, incised at the bottom of the coffin.
 Initially, I mistook the figure for Seti himself.